 For this to work you have to setup a valid phpbu.xml configuration file in your project root.

-Remember that all paths in a phpbu configuration have to to absolute or relative to the specified phpbu configuration file.
+Remember that all paths in a PHPBU configuration have to be absolute or relative to the specified PHPBU configuration file.

 To execute the backup use the

 php artisan phpbu:backup

 To execute a dry-run without making any changes.